Norse-Viking Symbols and Their Meanings

 Other dragons in Norse mythology included Jörmungandr, the serpent that encircled the world, and Nidhogg, the dragon that gnawed at the roots of the world tree, Yggdrasil.

-The Norse Dragon symbol is a powerful way to connect with the noble, brave creatures of ancient Norse mythology.
+The Norse Dragon symbol is a powerful way to connect with the noble, brave creatures of ancient Norse.
 Representing strength and courage, this symbol helps you channel those qualities in your own life by reminding you to stay true to your values and never give up on your goals.

 6. Fenrir, The Norse Wolf